-- Zip the Polar Life Pod® up halfway, securing the straps as you go.
-For smaller Cadets/cadre, fold the foot of the Polar Life Pod® under to adjust to their height, allowing for more effective water distribution. - Begin pouring ice water into the Polar Life Pod® just to the side of the Cadet/cadre's body.
+- Zip the Polar Life Pod[®] up halfway, securing the straps as you go.
+For smaller Cadets/cadre, fold the foot of the Polar Life Pod[®] under to adjust to their height, allowing for more effective water distribution. - Begin pouring ice water into the Polar Life Pod® just to the side of the Cadet/cadre's body.
 Avoid pouring ice water near the head or directly on the chest, if possible, to prevent airway complications.
 Pour enough ice water to immerse the Cadet/cadre until there is chest, neck, and partial head coverage (approximately 40 to 60 gallons depending on size of Cadet/cadre).
-Note: A small amount of leakage around opening and zipper is to be expected. - While pouring water in to the Polar Life Pod®, supervise the Cadet/cadre continuously.
-Always have an individual monitoring the Cadet/cadre's head and pillow to assure a clear airway. - Secure the two remaining straps and zip up the Polar Life Pod® the rest of the way.
-Note: In the rare case that the girth of the Cadet/cadre is such that the zipper cannot be secured, simply place the side of the Polar Life Pod® close to the Cadet/cadre, secure them in place with the straps, and proceed with the standard filling instructions. - During cooling, water should be continuously circulated or stirred to enhance the water-to-skin temperature gradient, which optimizes cooling.
-Have an assistant stir the water during cooling by gently rocking the bag. - Monitor water temperature using the included water temperature gauge to ensure the water stays between 35-59°F. Add ice or cold water as required by simply unzipping the Polar Life Pod® and adding water a safe distance from the Cadet/cadre's head.
-Warmer water may be drained off through the hose connections. - Polar Life Pod® arm ports allow for easy access to the Cadet/cadre's arms in order to monitor vital signs and/or obtain IV access if necessary. - It is important to continuously monitor the Cadet/cadre during treatment with the Polar Life Pod®.
+Note: A small amount of leakage around opening and zipper is to be expected. - While pouring water in to the Polar Life Pod[®], supervise the Cadet/cadre continuously.
+Always have an individual monitoring the Cadet/cadre's head and pillow to assure a clear airway. - Secure the two remaining straps and zip up the Polar Life Pod[®] the rest of the way.
+Note: In the rare case that the girth of the Cadet/cadre is such that the zipper cannot be secured, simply place the side of the Polar Life Pod[®] close to the Cadet/cadre, secure them in place with the straps, and proceed with the standard filling instructions. - During cooling, water should be continuously circulated or stirred to enhance the water-to-skin temperature gradient, which optimizes cooling.
+Have an assistant stir the water during cooling by gently rocking the bag. - Monitor water temperature using the included water temperature gauge to ensure the water stays between 35-59°F. Add ice or cold water as required by simply unzipping the Polar Life Pod[®] and adding water a safe distance from the Cadet/cadre's head.
+Warmer water may be drained off through the hose connections. - Polar Life Pod® arm ports allow for easy access to the Cadet/cadre's arms in order to monitor vital signs and/or obtain IV access if necessary. - It is important to continuously monitor the Cadet/cadre during treatment with the Polar Life Pod[®].
 Discontinue treatment if the Cadet/cadre begins to shiver and/or if a core temperature of 102°F is obtained.
-A continuous core rectal temperature may be obtained by trained medical personnel by using the DataTherm II Continuous Temperature Monitor that is collocated with the Polar Life Pod®. - Evacuate water quickly from the Polar Life Pod by removing the port cap at the foot of the Polar Life Pod®, as required. - Upon arrival of the evacuation asset, remove the Cadet/cadre from the Polar Life Pod® before placing him/her on a litter or gurney.
-If necessary, continue cooling via another means, such as disposable ice sheets.
+A continuous core rectal temperature may be obtained by trained medical personnel by using the DataTherm II Continuous Temperature Monitor that is collocated with the Polar Life Pod[®]. - Evacuate water quickly from the Polar Life Pod by removing the port cap at the foot of the Polar Life Pod[®], as required.